mintera10/mintera10/README.md

 - 🌏 I'm based in Bangalore, India
 - 🧠 I’m currently learning ML and Data Science
 - 🤝  I'm open to collaborate on ML projects
-- 📫 You can reach me at : 📧 aryashi.nanda@gmail.com
 - 😄 Pronouns: she/her
 - ⚡fun fact - I wanted to initially become a web developer but I got so interested in machine learning after a workshop and now here I am in this fascinating world of Machine Learning xD